JacquelineRowe/EuroGEST/README.md

 ## Data

-The data folder includes two csv files with translations of all of the first-person singular English sentences from the original GEST dataset into 29 additional European languages.
-One csv file includes gender insensitive translations (where the sentence is expressed the same regardless of whether the speaker is a man or a woman) and the other includes gender sensitive translations (where the gender of the speaker is expressed morphologically on the sentence).
-The gender-sensitive csv includes two columns per language, one for masculine variants and one for feminine variants.
+The data folder includes two csv files with translations of all of the first-person singular English sentences from the original GEST dataset into 29 additional European languages:
+1. Gender insensitive translations, where the sentence is expressed the same regardless of whether the speaker is a man or a woman.
+These sentences require wrapping in a gendered template (e.g. '"s", he/she said') before they can be used to probe for gender bias.
+2. Gender sensitive translations, where the gender of the speaker is expressed morphologically on the sentence.
+This file includes two columns per language, one for masculine variants and one for feminine variants, which can be used to probe for gender bias directly.

-The folder also includes a list of all included languages and the numbers of gender sensitive and gender insensitive sentences available for each.
+The folder also includes a csv file listing all included languages and the numbers of gender sensitive and gender insensitive sentences available for each language.

 Code for translation of GEST dataset to be released shortly